HarryRHayden/CI-PP4/README.md

         * Ensure that all navigation links correctly navigate to their respective pages when clicked
         * Ensure that all the :hover psuedo selectors work when using the navigation bar
         * Ensure the responsiveness of the navigation bar
+    * Home/Landing Section
+        * Ensure the page loads correctly
+        * Ensure that the cards are correctly spaced
+        * Ensure that card images are correct
+        * Ensure the responsiveness of the page
+        * Ensure that the card links work
+      * Register User
+        * Ensure that the font-style and size are visible and of good contrast
+        * Ensure that there are no spelling mistakes
+        * Ensure that the form loads correctly
+        * Ensure the responsiveness of the page
+        * Ensure a user can be created
+      * Edit User
+        * Ensure that there are no spelling mistakes
+        * Ensure that the form loads correctly
+        * Ensure the responsiveness of the page
+        * Ensure a user can be edited
+      * Post Detail
+        * Ensure that all required elements work
+        * Ensure that the font-style and size are visible and of good contrast
+        * Ensure that there are no spelling mistakes
+        * Ensure when a verified user is logged in they are able to leave a comment
+        * Ensure when a verified user is logged in they are able to like a post
+        * Ensure the responsiveness of the page
+      * Footer Section
+        * Ensure that when you select Github link it opens in a new window
+        * Ensure the responsiveness of the Footer

 ### Perform test on devices
 The website was tested on the following devices: